-At least 4 arrested in California pro and anti-Trump rallies
+13 arrested in California pro and anti-Trump rallies

 “You go back to the 1400s,” someone on the opposing side shouted back

 The groups then left the park and walked on Berkeley streets with police closely following them.
+Photographs of the scene showed at least two men with bloodied faces.

 Authorities had said ahead of the rallies, that baseball bats, sticks, flagpoles and any items that could be used as a weapon were banned at the park.
 Officers on Saturday confiscated sticks, knives, flagpoles and helmets and sticks with signs on them.

-The rally followed a March 4 confrontation planned by some of the same groups that left several people injured and led to arrests.
+The rally followed March 4 demonstrations at the same park planned by some of the same groups and that ended in violent clashes.
+Several people were injured and police arrested 10 demonstrators.

-In February, protesters threw rocks, broke windows and set fires outside the UC Berkeley’s student union building, where then-Breitbart News editor and provocateur Milo Yiannopoulos was set to speak.
+In February, protesters threw rocks, broke windows and set fires outside the University of California, Berkeley’s student union building, where then-Breitbart News editor and provocateur Milo Yiannopoulos was set to speak.
 His presentation was cancelled.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.